Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 Visit their website for more information on the wildflower farm.

-Walk in the Lady Bird Johnson Municipal Park
+Lady Bird Johnson Municipal Park

-This 150-acre park has all of the features that you would need for a great day out in nature.
+Lady Bird Johnson Municipal Park is a 150-acre park with all the features you would need for a great day out in nature.

-Visitors in the summer months will also find a public swimming pool.
+Visitors in the summer months will also find a public swimming pool!

-See What’s Playing at the Fredericksburg Theatre Company
+Fredericksburg Theatre Company

 Performances range from live musicians (including country music) to full-scale Broadway-style productions.